Sammi-Husky/sys-logger/README.md

 # sys-logger
-Nintendo Switch sysmodule for logging over tcp from SaltyNX plugins.
+Nintendo Switch sysmodule for logging over the LAN from within SaltyNX plugins.